maruos/maruos/README.md

 ## Structure

 Maru is a fairly large project with code split across several repositories.

-AOSP bits are usually prefixed with android_.
+You can browse through them [here](https://github.com/maruos).

 ## Getting involved